andrei-alexandrov/adopt-aliens/README.md

 A small project for adopting alien creatures.
-You can adopt or leave an alien, or donate to support it.
+You can adopt/leave an alien, or donate to support it.
+Animated backgroud.

 ![loginPhoto](./assets/pics/login.jpg)
 ![loginPhotoTwo](./assets/pics/login3.jpg)